SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/en_Rain World.md

 though more may be added through the settings.

 ### Gates
-Karma gates, in addition to requiring karma, require a key unique to each gate.
-Each gate has a key added to the item pool.
+Karma gates, in addition to requiring karma, require a key unique to each gate which is added to the item pool.
 Currently collected keys are displayed on the pause screen in-game.

 ### Passages
+Completing a passage is a check.
-Passage tokens are added to the item pool.
+Passage tokens are added to the item pool, rather than being awarded by completing passages.
-Completing a passage may or may not award a passage token.

 ### The Mark of Communication
 The Mark of Communication is added to the item pool.
-Meeting Five Pebbles as Monk, Survivor, Gourmand, or Artificer and meeting Looks to the Moon as Spearmaster may or may not award the Mark.
+Five Pebbles does not automatically give the Mark to Monk, Survivor, Gourmand, or Artificer, and Looks to the Moon does not automatically give Spearmaster the Mark.
 Hunter and Rivulet do not start with the Mark.
 The Mark is still required to make progress on The Scholar, and certain alternate victory conditions require the Mark.